 - 1/4 tsp vanilla extract

-- In a mixing bowl, whisk together powdered sugar, vanilla and enough orange juice to make a smooth glaze.
+- FOR THE GLAZE: In a mixing bowl, whisk together powdered sugar, vanilla and enough orange juice to make a smooth glaze.